 Reciprocity.
 Except for a common-law marriage, any marriage legally entered into in another jurisdiction is recognized as a marriage under state law.

-Conversion of civil union to marriage.
-A couple in a civil union may apply for and receive a marriage license and have their marriage registered, provided the couple is otherwise eligible to marry under state law.
+Civil unions.
+Civil unions remain legal in Illinois.
+Any couple already in a civil union may apply for and receive a marriage license and have their marriage registered, provided the couple is otherwise eligible to marry under state law.

 The U.S. Supreme Court subsequently issued a decision legalizing same-sex marriage in all states and requiring all states to recognize same-sex marriages legally performed in other jurisdictions (Obergefell v.
 Hodges, 135 S.Ct.
 2584 (2015)).